Achievable logoAchievable logo

 • Just like parentheses, if you start a sentence interruption with a dash, you need to close it with a dash before the sentence continues.

-• Unlike parentheses, if the sentence interruption finishes the sentence out (so there is no continuing of the sentence afterward), you just close the sentence with a period or other punctuation mark like normal.
+• Unlike parentheses, if the sentence interruption finishes the sentence (so nothing comes after it), you close the sentence with a period or other ending punctuation mark like normal.

 Correct example